codefoster/codefoster.com/source/_drafts/Blend-Design-Execute-Interact.md

 ---
 title: 'Blend: Design, Execute, Interact'
 tags: []
-date: 2016-10-02 16:03:46
+date:
 ---

-This is likely apparent to anyone that has already ventured into Windows 8 development using Blend for Visual Studio 11, but if you haven&rsquo;t ventured in yet for some reason&hellip; like say you&rsquo;re busy actually getting work done!
+This is likely apparent to anyone that has already ventured into Windows 8 development using Blend for Visual Studio 11, but if you haven&rsquo;t ventured in yet for some reason...; like say you&rsquo;re busy actually getting work done!
 I know how that goes.
 I was recently in industry trying to meet deadlines and didn&rsquo;t have much opportunity to look at new technology.

 So allow me to quickly highlight an incredible feature in Windows 8 development &ndash; specifically in Blend for Visual Studio 11.